 There are two vestibules which means you can use one for getting in and out of the tent and the other to store backpacks if there’s two of you staying in the tent.
 There are also three mesh pockets for storage and an overhead gear loft for keeping personal belongings safe.

-What’s the style of tent for cold weather?
+What’s the best style of tent for cold weather?

-Dome or pyramid-shaped tents are the best styles for dealing with the snow and wind in the extreme cold.
+Dome or pyramid-shaped winter tents are the best styles for dealing with the snow and wind in extreme cold weather.

-3-season tents won’t provide enough protection against the elements to deal with winter camping, so they should be avoided for extreme cold weather camping.
+3 season tents won’t provide enough protection against the elements to deal with winter season camping, so they should be avoided for extreme cold weather camping.

 How well insulated should a winter tent be?

-Prioritizing a well-insulated sleeping bag and roll mat is a better solution than insulated tents.
+Prioritizing a well-insulated sleeping bag and roll mat is a better solution than insulated winter tents.

-Why do people go camping in the winter?
+Why do people go camping in the winter season?

 There are plenty of reasons to go camping in the winter and extreme weather.
-For alpine mountaineers and snowsport enthusiasts, the conditions are part of the appeal.
+For alpine mountaineers and snowsport enthusiasts, these weather conditions are part of the appeal.

-Camping in these conditions isn’t for everyone, which helps adventures enjoy the tranquil stillness of winter.
+Camping in tents in these weather conditions isn’t for everyone, which helps adventures enjoy the tranquil stillness of winter.
 Winter is also a great time for stargazing.
 And of course, there are fewer bugs!

-How do I keep warm in my tent?
+How do I keep warm in my winter season tent?

-For the most part, your insulation when camping should not come from your tent.
+For the most part, your insulation when camping should not come from your winter tent.
 You should be well insulated by your sleeping bag, roll mat, or sleeping bag and clothing.
-So make sure to invest in all the right gear to keep you warm – not just a tent.
+So make sure to invest in all the right gear to keep you warm – not just tents.

 It can help to have a snack before you go to sleep as digestion can generate body heat.
 It’s a good idea to get active before getting into your sleeping bag as well – take a short walk or do some jumping jacks to raise your body temperature.